MarwinMarw/RINEX-satellite-position/README.md

 # RINEX-SATELLITE-POSITION
-The Models are created to parsing the [***RINEX format V2***](https://www.ngs.noaa.gov/CORS/RINEX211.txt) files  and calculating positions of satellites which data are described in the RINEX files.
+The modules are created to parsing the [***RINEX format V2***](https://www.ngs.noaa.gov/CORS/RINEX211.txt) files  and calculating positions of satellites which data are described in the RINEX files.

 Positions presented in [ECEF](https://en.wikipedia.org/wiki/ECEF) coordinate system.